 How Can You Buy a House with Bitcoin?

 In theory, there’s no reason why you can just buy a house with bitcoin.
-A few things make it a little challenging to buy a home with bitcoin outright.
-Firstly, the volatility can be problematic if the final sale is pending for a little while.
-It can also make taxes and other forms of compliance, depending on where you live (or plan to live), a bit more complicated.
+However, a few things make buying a home with bitcoin outright a little challenging.
+Firstly, the volatility can be problematic if the final sale is pending for a while.
+Depending on where you live (or plan to live), it can also make taxes and other forms of compliance a bit more complicated.

 The easiest way to buy a house with bitcoin is merely selling the bitcoin required to complete the purchase.
-Using a P2P exchange like LocalCoinSwap allows you to source liquidity to do this from several different vendors, or you could always become a vendor yourself and perhaps even make some money in the process to put towards buying your house.
+Using a P2P exchange like LocalCoinSwap allows you to source liquidity from several different vendors, or you could always become a vendor yourself and perhaps even make some money to put towards buying your house.

-While buying a house with crypto can be a little difficult today, there’s plenty of things you can already buy using bitcoin and other popular cryptocurrencies, something which is only increasing with time.
+While buying a house with crypto can be a little tricky today, there are plenty of things you can already buy using bitcoin and other popular cryptocurrencies, which are only increasing with time.

 What are Bitcoin Confirmations?